Terrace, British Columbia Garden Guide: Planting Dates, Frost Dates and Growing Season

 Early and mid-season varieties usually fit comfortably here.

-Terrace usually gives peas enough season that maturity is rarely the hard part.
+Terrace usually gives lettuce enough season that maturity is rarely the hard part.

 Strong fit